 - Kami is an online annotation tool with text, voice and video annotation options.
 Note: Kami requires the use of Google Drive.

-Availability: All of these tools are available via their website.
+Availability: All of these tools are available via their websites.

 Get the details on availability and support for research tools at Accessing Research Tools.